dkillian/Getting-And-Cleaning-Data-Course-Project-1/README.md

 * Subjects: subject_test.txt, subject_train.txt are combined row wise to form the identifying number of each of the 30 volunteers
 * Features: features.txt is used to identify the descriptive labels of what Data is measuring (there are 561 different measurements in the original data)

-Refer to CodeBook.md for detailed explanation of variables
+Refer to CodeBook.md for detailed explanation of variables.